tommcandrew/personal-site/src/assets/blogPosts/03-january-2020.md

 We're going to learn how to build and deploy a MERN-stack app (MongoDB, Express, React, Node) for free to Heroku.
 For this example, we'll build a simple app where the user can add the name of a country and the capital city and this information will be displayed in a table.

-You can see the final project live here and the source code here.
+You can see the final project live [here](https://mern-country-list.herokuapp.com/) and the source code [here](https://github.com/tommcandrew/mern-country-list).

 If you already have a MERN app ready to deploy, you can use that but you'll need to make a number of small changes to your code.
-In the following section I've highlighted the lines where these are mentioned in green.
+In the following section I've <mark>highlighted</mark> the lines where these are mentioned.
 Also, your front-end directory ("client") should be inside the main project directory with the file containing the Express server at the top level.
 This is my project structure:

 - main-project-folder